PetriK93/Moonveil-Market/README.md

 # Moonveil-Market
  Fantasy RPG themed marketplace.
 Features an auction house, messaging system and profile creation to authenticate users.
+React & Javascript is responsible for the frontend and MySQL, Node and Express.js will be responsible for the backend.

 This is the initial view of the website.
 ![Moonveil Market README](https://github.com/user-attachments/assets/e561faef-d765-4255-a4bf-d26a3f7ac3be)